DevKingKev/exercises_javascript_assessment_multiple_choice/CODERBYTE_CONTEXT.md

 npm run dev  # Starts on http://localhost:3001
 ```

-## Application 2: Consolidated Multiple Choice Platform (multiple_choice)
+## Application 2: TypeScript Multiple Choice Platform (multiple_choice)

 ### Description
-A unified assessment platform that dynamically loads different multiple choice tests from modular resource files.
-This consolidates all multiple choice functionality into a single scalable application where tests are stored as data files rather than separate applications.
+A unified assessment platform built with TypeScript that dynamically loads different multiple choice tests from modular resource files.
+This consolidates all multiple choice functionality into a single scalable application with comprehensive type safety, where tests are stored as data files rather than separate applications.

 ### Key Features
 - **Dynamic test loading** from modular resource files